-The university has installed Emergency Blue Light Phones throughout campus and on every floor of every parking garage.
+TThe University has installed Emergency Blue Light Phones throughout campus and on every floor of every parking garage.
 Emergency call stations are also installed in all student housing halls and stairwells.
 Public Safety dispatchers continuously monitor all emergency phones and elevator emergency telephones 24 hours a day.
 Each phone is a direct-dial, one button push-to-talk system.
 When activated, the "blue light" phones also display a flashing light.
 Public Safety employees respond to all activations of phones in this system without exception.
-Emergency Blue Light phones should be used to report safety concerns such as suspicious incidents, persons, or emergency situations.
+Emergency Blue Light phones should be used to report safety concerns such as suspicious incidents, persons or emergency situations only.

-Reporting to Other Campus Security Authorities (CSA)

-While the university encourages all campus community members to promptly report all crimes and other emergencies directly to Public Safety at 602-639-8100 or 911, we also recognize that some may prefer to report to other individuals or university offices.
-The Clery Act recognizes certain university officials and offices as "Campus Security Authorities (CSA)."
-The act defines these individuals as, Officials of an institution who have significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
-An official is defined as any person who has the authority and the duty to act or respond to particular issues on behalf of the institution.
+Reporting to Other Campus Security Authorities (CSA) While the University encourages all campus community members to promptly report all crimes and other emergencies directly to Public Safety at 602-639-8100 or 911, we also recognize that some may prefer to report to other individuals or University offices.
+The Clery Act recognizes certain University officials and offices as "Campus Security Authorities (CSA)."
+The act defines these individuals as, "Officials of an institution certain University officials and offices as "Campus Security Authorities (CSA)."
+The act defines these individuals as, "Officials of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
+An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."

-While the university has identified a number of CSA's, we officially designate the following offices as places where campus community members should report crimes:
+While the University has identified a number of CSA's at the University, we officially designate the following offices as places where campus community members should report crimes: